GSMUTNSR/book_codes/README.md

 .
 Multipoles in GSM-CC

+.
+1 valence proton, and different numbers of protons in diagonalized Hamiltonian and basis Hamiltonian was giving wrong results.

+.
+Valence protons, harmonic oscillator shells, and different numbers of protons in diagonalized Hamiltonian and basis Hamiltonian were giving wrong results.

 _ Added tests when reading the input file.

 _ Slight changes in input files with overlap function only.